Calibration and Correctness of Language Models for Code: Research Methodology

-$ECE$ is intuitive, but can mislead; as seen below, a naive predictor whose confidence is always the base rate would yield a deceptively low $ECE$ value.
-An alternative measure of calibration, which avoids this issue is the Brier Score ${\mathcal B}$~\cite{brier1950verification}; it
+$\mathit{ECE}$ is intuitive, but can mislead; as seen below, a na\"ive predictor whose confidence is always the base rate would yield a deceptively low $\mathit{ECE}$ value.
+An alternative measure, the Brier score, ${\mathcal B}$~\cite{brierVerificationForecastsExpressed1950a} avoids this issue; it is calculated as follows: \useshortskip